jlek/lucky_numbers/README.md

 ## Project setup

+### Workspace

 The project is set up as a workspace, containing two "crates":

 - `count-lucky-numbers` is a library that exports a function called `count_lucky_numbers`, which counts the occurences of lucky numbers.
 - `count-lucky-numbers-server` is a binary that starts a web server with an endpoint that wraps the `count_lucky_numbers` function.
 (This crate depends on the `count-lucky-numbers` crate.)

+### Tests

+Tests can be found in the same files as the source code - this is a convention in Rust.